 San Francisco, CA 94121

 Hike: .25 miles Level: Easy-moderately easy

 Dog-Friendly: No Kid-Friendly: Yes

-During high tides, water would flow directly into the pools from the nearby ocean, recycling the two million US gallons (7,600 m³) of water in about an hour.
-During low tides, a powerful turbine water pump, built inside a cave at sea level, could be switched on from a control room and could fill the tanks at a rate of 6,000 US gallons a minute (380 L/s), recycling all the water in five hours.
+During high tide, ocean water would flow into the pools, helping to recycle the 2 million gallons of water in about an hour.
+During low tide, a powerful turbine water pump inside the camp would be switched on and could fill the tanks at a rate of 6,000 gallons a minute, recycling all the water in 5 hours.